 That’s a moment that becomes the perfect opportunity for wrangling some quality family time, while allowing every member to customize their taco just they way they like.

 - Find the best place in your house to gather – the dining table, kitchen island, or a table in the backyard.
 It’s fun switching things up!

 - Ask for help getting all the prepared ingredients together, then have each person build their own taco.
 It’s a fun way to get everyone involved in the process of preparing and eating a meal together.

-- ½ cup Frontera Jalapeno Cilantro salsa, plus additional for serving
+- ½ cup prepared salsa, plus additional for serving

 - ¼ cup fresh lime juice